About the Organization:

 SLSV Coalition: https://www.slsvcoalition.org/

 The National Conference on Citizenship (NCoC) is a congressionally chartered organization dedicated to strengthening civic life in America.
 We pursue our mission through a nationwide network of partners involved in a cutting-edge civic health initiative and our cross-sector conferences.
 At the core of our joint efforts is the belief that every person has the ability to help their community and country thrive.

-We are an equal opportunity employer and an Employer of National Service.
+We are an Employer of National Service.
 AmeriCorps, Peace Corps, and other national service alumni are encouraged to apply.
-Please let us know if you have served in one of these programs.
+Please let us know if you have served in any of these programs.
 NCoC is based in Washington, DC.